maxiscoding28/vault-professional-cert-notes/7-Configure-access-control/7b-Write,-deploy,-and-troubleshoot-ACL-policies.md

 ## 7b.
 Write, deploy, and troubleshoot ACL policies
-- Policies are denied by default
+- Policies are deny by default
-- Explicit deny overrides any other permission
+- An explicit deny overrides any other permission
 - Policies are attached to a token, tokens have multiple policies
-- Policies cumulative.
+- Policies are cumulative.
 Capabilities are additive
 - Default policies - root, default
-- `vault policy commands`
+- `vault policy` commands
   - delete, fmt, list, read, write